webqit/quantum-js/README.md

 ## Design Goals

-1. Enable reactivity directly *at the program flow level* - with commands, operators, control flow and other language constructs literally compiling as “contracts”, as against the alternative of painstakingly remodeling same in functional programming or other syntaxes.
+1. Enable reactivity directly *at the program flow level* - with commands, operators, control flow and other language constructs literally compiling as “contracts", as against the alternative of painstakingly remodeling same in functional programming or other syntaxes.
 2. Keep the business of change detection *out of scope* (that is, don't be concerned with how changes are observed); simply accept change events from the outer scope.
 3. Implement Subscript Function as an extension of standard JavaScript functions, such that either can be used interchangeably, or where necessary, code can be easily ported between function types.
 4. Stay conservative with syntax!
 By no means adopt imitation syntaxes for the same language constructs and operators!